Ivan Brkić (footballer)

-Ivan Brkić (born 29 June 1995) is a Croatian professional footballer who plays as a goalkeeper for Polish club Motor Lublin.
+Ivan Brkić (born 29 June 1995) is a Croatian professional footballer who plays as a goalkeeper for Ekstraklasa club Legia Warsaw.

 Career

-On 22 January 2022, Azerbaijan Premier League club Neftçi announced the signing of Brkić to an 1.5-year contract from Riga.
+On 22 January 2022, Azerbaijan Premier League club Neftçi announced the signing of Brkić to an eighteen-month contract from Riga.
 On 5 June 2023, Neftçi announced that they had signed a new two-year contract Brkić.
 On 9 July 2024, Neftçi announced the departure of Brkić with the goalkeeper having played 68 times for the club.

 On 9 July 2024, Brkić signed a two-year deal with Polish Ekstraklasa outfit Motor Lublin.
-He made starts in ten opening league games of the 2024–25 campaign, before having his season cut short by a knee injury suffered in training on 4 September 2024.
+He made starts in ten opening league games of the 2024–25 campaign, before having his season cut short by a knee injury suffered in training on 4 October 2024.

+On 18 May 2026, fellow Ekstraklasa club Legia Warsaw announced the signing of Brkić to a three-year contract on a free transfer.